Souhail99/Project-Cryptography/README.md

 ### Attempt 3 (Which hashing algorithm to use) :

 With google researchs, we can notice that the experts recommend us to use stronger hashing algorithms like SHA-256 or SHA-3.
-But we can also bcrypt or argon for example.
+But we can also use bcrypt or argon for example.

 ### Attempt 4 (Data breaches and how to deal with it)

-Store a another key in another database, to avoid this.One key for the all company.
+Store a another key in another database, to avoid this.
+One key for the all company.

 ## Usage of the script